tecladocode/rest-apis-flask-python/guides/How To Deploy Python App Using uWSGI And Nginx.md

 After it is installed, we can create a `virtualenv`:

 ```
-virtualenv venv --python=python3.8.5
+virtualenv venv --python=python3.8
 ```

-Note that `Ubuntu` usually comes with `Python3.8.5` and it is what we used in the sample code, if you choose to use different versions of `Python`, feel free to change it accordingly and it will be the Python version inside your `virtualenv`.
+Note that `Ubuntu 20.04` usually comes with `Python3.8` and it is what we used in the sample code, if you choose to use different versions of `Python`, feel free to change it accordingly and it will be the Python version inside your `virtualenv`.

 To activate `virtualenv`: